ulrikhindoe/song-book/prompt.md

 Each song is stored in a Markdown file inside a folder named `songs`.
 The Markdown format is:

 - The first line is a level 1 header (`#`) with the song title.
-- Each verse is separated by a blank line.
+- Each verse is separated by a blank line
-- Each line of a verse starts with `> `.

 ## General Requirements

 - All text shown to users must be in **Portuguese**.
+- All code and comments in the code must be in English
+- Create a Node script that I can run myself to create a json file with the files names of the songs.
+Use the result json to get the list of songs.
 - Use Bootstrap for responsive design.
 Link to:
   - `bootstrap.min.css`
   - `bootstrap.bundle.min.js`